Material Issues and Related SDGs

 Connection between Materiality and Corporate Principle, Vision, and Medium-Term Management Plan

-“K” LINE’s materiality is positioned as key issues to address in order to realize our corporate principle and vision based on the medium-term management plan, achieve sustainable growth, enhance corporate value, and contribute to social issues.
+“K” LINE’s materiality is positioned as key issues to address in order to realize its corporate principle and vision based on the medium-term management plan, achieve sustainable growth, enhance corporate value, and contribute to social issues.

 Namely, we aim to ensure the sustainability of the “K” LINE Group, society, and the environment.